-Read The Gospel for Sunday 12th April 2020 - The Empty Tomb (John 20:1-9) It was very early on the first day of the week and still dark, when Mary of Magdala came to the tomb.
+2 Read Taken from the Gospel for Sunday 17th April 2022 - The Empty Tomb (John 20:1-9) It was very early on the first day of the week and still dark, when Mary of Magdala came to the tomb.
 She saw that the stone had been moved away from the tomb and came running to Simon Peter and the other disciple, the one Jesus loved.
-'They have taken the Lord out of the tomb' she said 'and we don't know where they have put him.'
+"They have taken the Lord out of the tomb," she said, "and we don't know where they have put him."
 So Peter set out with the other disciple to go to the tomb.
 They ran together, but the other disciple, running faster than Peter, reached the tomb first; he bent down and saw the linen cloths lying on the ground, but did not go in.
 Simon Peter who was following now came up, went right into the tomb, saw the linen cloths on the ground, and also the cloth that had been over his head; this was not with the linen cloths but rolled up in a place by itself.
 Then the other disciple who had reached the tomb first also went in; he saw and he believed.
 Till this moment they had failed to understand the teaching of scripture, that he must rise from the dead.
 3 Reflect After spending a few minutes considering this Gospel, continue by reading Fr Henry Wansbrough's reflection.
 There are several accounts in the various gospels of the discovery of the empty tomb.
 The slight variations between them show all the marks of oral tradition, for in genuine oral tradition each 'performance' is different.
 Different people tell the story slightly differently, stressing different aspects.
-This story in John's Gospel stresses the proof that the tomb really was empty, for the apostles examine the evidence carefully.
+This story in John's Gospel places emphasis on proving that the tomb really was empty, for the apostles examine the evidence carefully.
 Other accounts concentrate less on the evidence and more on the message, that the disciples will meet the Risen Lord in Galilee.
 It was important to establish that the tomb was empty, to prevent the charge that the meetings with the Risen Christ were simply ghost-appearance accounts.
-Apart from the proof that this was a real, living and bodily person, these encounters stress two factors, the power of the Risen Christ and the commission given to the disciples.
-The disciples are to go out into the whole world and spread the message, always accompanied by and strengthened by Christ himself.
-In this account Simon Peter is clearly the senior, the authority figure, to whom the Beloved Disciple defers.
+Apart from the proof that the risen Jesus was a real, living and bodily person, these encounters stress two other things - the power of the risen Christ and the commission given to the disciples.
+The disciples are to go out into the whole world and spread the message, always accompanied and strengthened by Christ himself.
+In this account of John's, Simon Peter is clearly the senior, authority figure, to whom the Beloved Disciple defers.
 But it is the love of the Beloved Disciple which immediately brings Peter to faith.
-If Jesus were not risen, how would my life be different?
-What is the best way in which I can 'proclaim the Good News' of Christ's resurrection?
+What is the best way in which I can proclaim the Good News of Christ's resurrection?
 Dom Henry Wansbrough OSB

 Respond & Request Now slowly and prayerfully read the Gospel once again but this time in silence.
 Consider how this Gospel could apply to your life in general.
 Then thank God for any insight you may have received.
-Conclude by asking God to bless you with one of the following spiritual gifts to help you act on any resolution you have made: love, understanding, wisdom, faithfulness, peace, self control, patience, and joy.
+Conclude by asking God to bless you with one of the following spiritual gifts to help you act on any resolution you have made: love, understanding, wisdom, faithfulness, peace, self control, patience, or joy.
 Please remember to pray for the Church and particularly our school families.
 Then conclude by requesting the prayers of Our Lady & St Joseph.

-The Wednesday Word is under the patronage of St Joseph, Patron Saint of Families and Protector of the Church Within the tradition of the Catholic Church, each Wednesday is dedicated to St Joseph WEDNESDAY WORD PLUS + Fr Henry's reflections on the first and second readings of Sunday 12th April 2020
+The Wednesday Word is under the patronage of St Joseph, Patron Saint of Families and Protector of the Church Within the tradition of the Catholic Church, each Wednesday is dedicated to St Joseph WEDNESDAY WORD PLUS +